 Seasonal Watering Changes

-• Fall and Winter: As the plant’s growth slows down in the cooler months it needs less water.
-You should reduce your watering frequency to once every two weeks, or even less in particularly cool or dry environments.
-During this period, it’s easy to overwater since the plant uses less water when it’s not growing much.
+- Fall and Winter: As your spider plant starts growing less in the cooler months it will need less water too.
+So you should bring down how often you’re watering to once every two weeks or less if you’re in a particularly cool place.
+It can be easy to overwater your plant at this time as it’s using less water when it’s not growing as much.
+So be careful.

 How to Water Based on Pot and Soil

-• Small pots dry out more quickly than larger pots because there’s less soil to hold moisture.
-So, if you have your spider plant in a smaller pot, you’ll likely need to water it more frequently.
+- Small pots will dry out faster than a bigger pot because there isn’t as much soil to hold on to the moisture.
+So if your spider plant is in a fairly small pot then you will probably have to water it more often.

 How Much Water Does a Spider Plant Need?